survivejs/webpack-book/manuscript/02_webpack_compared.md

 ![Grunt](images/grunt.png)

 [Grunt](http://gruntjs.com/) went mainstream before Gulp.
-Its plugin architecture, especially, contributed towards its popularity.
-Often plugins are complex by themselves.
+Especially its plugin architecture contributed towards its popularity.
+Plugins are often complex by themselves.
 As a result when configuration grows, it can become difficult to understand what's going on.

 Here's an example from [Grunt documentation](http://gruntjs.com/sample-gruntfile).
 In this configuration, we define a linting and a watcher task.
 When the *watch* task is run, it will trigger the *lint* task as well.
 This way, as we run Grunt, we'll get warnings in real-time in our terminal as we edit our source code.